warpstorm/forum/README.md

 # Warpstorm.com Forum

-This project will be slowly growing as I migrate old MVC 4 code from VSO into this new ASP.NET Core MVC solution.
-I don't suggest downloading it yet, but you're welcome to view it to get ideas or make suggestions.
+This message board solution is custom built specifically for Warpstorm.com.
+You will find many Warpstorm-specific references throughout the code and content.
+I am more than willing, however, to receive pull requests and help make adjustments that will make the code base more usable for other sites.

-You will find many Warpstorm.com-specific content throughout the code.
-I am not writing this to be a drop-in forum for any website, though I am more than willing to pull or help make adjustments that will make the code base more usable for other sites.
-This is primarily to allow for open source development for Warpstorm.com specifically.
+This software requires [CodeKicker.BBCode](http://codekicker.de/) and the source from that project is included in this one, albeit heavily reformatted by me and modernized to work with ASP.NET Core and the latest C# features.

-This software requires [CodeKicker.BBCode](http://codekicker.de/) and the source from that project is included in this one, albeit heavily reformatted by me and modernized to work with .NET Core.
+Aside from CodeKicker's code, anything else is open and free, so you're welcome to steal anything and everything I've written here.
+If you do, you would help me feel better about all my time spent here by simply emailing me at yarbro@outlook.com